TiaAdam/CreativeCoding-Exercises/Exercise Challenge - Our own Circle Wheel/README.md

-### Creative Coding Libraries
+### Creative Coding - Term 1
+### Year 4
 ---
- Homework Exercise - Color Wheel
+Excersise Challenge - Our own Circle Wheel

     - This file contains code for Homework Exercise which requires to create a color wheel based on the previous exercises that we have done and also create a differen version/variation of it - make it creative.

 ```